mamadmr/Cloud-Assignment/MahrokhMousavi/Problem1_PostgreSQL/README.md

 ## 📌 Description

 This part of the assignment demonstrates how to:

-- Deploy a PostgreSQL container using Docker with persistent storage and a **custom-defined user**.
+- Deploy a PostgreSQL container using Docker with persistent storage and a custom-defined user.
-- Perform basic SQL operations (create database, create table, insert and retrieve data).
+- Perform basic SQL operations (create database, create table, insert, update, delete, and retrieve data).
 - Prove that the data remains available even after stopping and removing the container.

 All PostgreSQL data is stored in a Docker-managed volume named `pgdata`, ensuring persistence across container lifecycles.